OlivierRRC/StickUpRodeo/README.md

 Thus, Stick Up Rodeo was born.
 A first person shooter game where you and your horse "Chicken Nugget" break into a glue factory to save your other horse named Princess.

-Version 1 created in three feverish days with the full power of our entire team backing it, and was released to a room full of laughter when it was presented to the other participants.
+Version 1 was created in three feverish days with the full power of our entire team backing it, and was released to a room full of laughter when it was presented to the other participants.
 It took place in a combat arena and the main goal was to survive a horde of glue factory employees as they chased you forever.

 Version 2 is a complete remaster sticking with the spirit of the original.
 This time around you must fight your way through a level, hunting down the evil factory workers (with improved AI) before reaching the end and rescuing your darling Princess.